 A piled pontoon comprises many elements.
 There’s the pontoon, the piles, the gangway and a mooring block.
 How they connect with one another to form a floating dock is as follows;

 The piles are first driven into the sea bed.
 The floating pontoon is then attached to the piles with pile brackets.
 The end of the gangway sits on top of the pontoon and runs back to shore.
 Here, it connects to a mooring block for stability.
+Read our piled pontoon dock installation process for more information.

 How much does a piled pontoon cost